awestover/thoughts/content/AI xrisk.md

 	- A pause is possible -- training frontier AI models is extremely expensive and resource intensive, so we can just make sure that no one is using a ton of GPUs.
 	- We also need policy work that says "if capabilities are like this, then it's unacceptable to deploy."
 	- If we can't pause, at least creating an international group that works on AI rather than having private companies do this would be beneficial, because this also eliminates race dynamics and makes it possible to take better safety measures.

+> Where do people work on this stuff?

+- Redwood Research (e.g., Buck, Ryan)
+- US AISI (e.g., Paul) + UK AISI
+- METR (e.g., Beth)
+- ARC (e.g., Jacob)
+- Anthropic (e.g., Evan)
+- Deepmind (e.g., Neel)
+- GovAI
+- RAND

+I'm sure there are some other places where people work on this.
+But I'd estimate that there are <1000 FTE's working on this stuff, so still could use more people.

+---

+**Postscript:**
+Sorry this post is less coherent/crisp than I'd like.
+I think it's all correct, but could be presented better.
+Hopefully I'll fix this at some point, but I'm going to prioritize other things besides blogging for a bit.

 ---